Ghazal 95, Verse 2

 On the pronunciation of the rhyme-words in this ghazal, see the discussion in {95,1}.

-In the first line, we learn that something is true of A. In the second line, we learn that B is not C. Given the complete grammatical and semantic independence of the two lines, how are we to arrange them-- which line is in the service of the other?
+In the first line, we learn that something is true of A. In the second line, we learn that B is not C (and/or, through the symmetry of such equations, that C is not B).
+Given the complete grammatical and semantic independence of the two lines, how are we to arrange them-- which line is in the service of the other?
 Is wine like kingship, or is kingship like wine?
-And of course, what about the signet ring or seal of Jamshid?
+And of course, what about the signet ring or seal of Jamshid (or Jamshed)?

-For at the center of the verse is the figure of Jamshid, famous both as a king and as the owner of the legendary Cup of Jamshid.
+For at the center of the verse is the figure of Jamshid, famous both as a king and as the owner of the legendary Cup of Jamshid [jaam-e jam].
 He could look into the surface of the wine-filled Cup and see reflections of past, present, and future.
-Neither his own royal signet ring or seal, nor his own special Cup, have been passed down through the generations, but ordinary marks of kingship (every king has a seal) and ordinary wine-glasses (every drinker gets a glass) have 'made the rounds' many times over, as the 'revolving' of the wheel of fortune has exalted some and ruined others, and as the 'going round of the cup' [daur-e jaam, as in {97,5}] in the wine-house has opened the way to intoxication for drinker after drinker.
+Neither his own royal signet ring or seal, nor his own special Cup, have been passed down through the generations, but ordinary marks of kingship (every king has a seal) and ordinary wine-glasses (every drinker gets a glass) have 'made the rounds' many times over, as the 'revolving' of the wheel of fortune has exalted some and ruined others, and as the 'going round of the cup' ( daur-e jaam, as in {97,5}) in the wine-house has opened the way to intoxication for drinker after drinker.

-So if we try to chart the possible relationships among kingship, wineglass, and seal, here are the possibilities, as best I can make them out:
+So if we try to chart the possible relationships among kingship, wineglass, and seal, here are some of the main possibilities, as best I can make them out:

-1) the kingship and the wineglass are alike (they travel from hand to hand), and are unlike the seal of Jamshid (that belongs to him alone).
-But the wine-glass is just an illustrative metaphor; the point is to illumine the nature of kingship-- it flows like wine.
+=Kingship and the wineglass are alike (they travel from hand to hand), and are unlike the seal of Jamshid (which belongs to him alone).
+But the wine-glass is just an illustrative metaphor; the point is to illumine the nature of kingship-- it flows from one partaker to another like wine.

-2) the kingship and the wineglass are alike (they travel from hand to hand), and are unlike the seal of Jamshid (that belongs to him alone).
-But the kingship is just an illustrative metaphor; the point is to illumine the nature of wine-drinking-- it confers a superior, democratic, mystical form of kingship.
+=Worldly kingship and the wineglass are alike (they travel from hand to hand), and are unlike the seal of Jamshid (which belongs to him alone).
+But worldly kingship is just an illustrative metaphor; the point is to illumine the nature of wine-drinking-- it confers a superior, democratic, mystical form of 'real' kingship.

+But this list is by no means exhaustive; the verse remains somehow elusive.
+A number of links are possible, but none of them are entirely obvious.
 Who would have thought this simple-looking little verse would open out into such a complex puzzle!
-I think I deserve to go and have a glass of wine.
+It might be time to go and have a glass of wine.